Cluster Restore Wizard

 Advanced Options

 Opening the Advanced options section will allow you to set the following options.
-Modifying these settings from the defaults should not be necessary in most cases.
+Modifying these settings from the defaults should not usually be necessary.
+Note that these options are available only when restoring from object storage, not when restoring from snapshots.

 Data mover memory limit